Search this site

 There was not a single student in my school who did not know Crazy Dashu.
-Even a newly-arrived person who did not know anyone else was sure to make Dashu's acquaintance first.
-The new watchman appointed by the school was a village simpleton.
-When he first heard about Dashu, the watchman immediately conjured up an image in his mind, and when he actually met Dashu the image proved to be accurate.
-Dashu's facial expressions, his manner of speech and his general behaviour forthwith cautioned the observer that the boy was slightly batty.
-He had big round eyes, the ears were unusually large, and the head was covered by a shock of tousled hair.
-The very sight of him prompted us to croon:
+Even a newly-arrived person who did not know anyone else was sure to recognize Dashu at first glance.
+When the new watchman - a village simpleton - came to school and first heard about Dashu, he could correctly identify Dashu from the description.
+Dashu's facial expressions, his manner of speech, and his general behaviour forthwith warned the observer that the boy was slightly batty.
+He had large round eyes, the ears were unusually large, and the head was covered by a shock of tousled hair.
+The very sight of him reminded us of the verse:

 A lean body with an over-sized head,

-like a Koi fish from Jessore in human shape.
+like a weighty Koi fish from Jessore in human shape.

 Whenever Dashu walked at a brisk pace or talked rapidly he had a habit of flailing his arms.
-His actions unwittingly reminded me of a shrimp.
+His actions immediately brought to mind the images of a shrimp.

 He was not a dumb student.
-Far from it, his brains worked wonders while solving arithmetic problems, especially those which involved long and complicated calculations.
-At times he played such pranks to fool us that we would be left dumb-founded at his intelligence.
+Far from it, his brains worked wonders while solving math problems, especially those which involved long and complicated calculations.
+At times, he played such pranks to fool us that we would be left dumbfounded at his intelligence.

-At the time when Dashu, short for Dashrothi, joined our school, Jagbandhu was considered to be the best student in our class.
+At the time when Dashu - short for Dashrothi - joined our school, Jagbandhu was regarded as the best student in our class.
 Although good at studies, Jagbandhu was, however, catty.
 One day, Dashu went up to Jagbandhu wanting to know the meaning of some English phrase.
-Instead of explaining the meaning Jagbandhu snapped at him, "Don't you think I have any work other than to teach English to somebody today, solve someone else's arithmetic problem tomorrow, a third person will come up with a different request the next day."
-This annoyed Dashu, and he minced no words in hitting back.
-"You are very mean," he told Jagbandhu.
-Jagbandhu complained to the class-teacher who reprimanded Dashu so severely that the boy was disheartened.
+Instead of explaining the meaning Jagbandhu snapped at him, "Do you think I have no other work than to teach English to somebody today, solve someone else's arithmetic problem tomorrow, a third person will come up with a different request the day after!"
+This annoyed Dashu, and he told Jagbandhu in his face, "You are very mean."
+Jagbandhu complained to the class-teacher who reprimanded Dashu so severely that the boy felt crushed.

 Bishtubabu taught us English.
 Jagbandhu was his favourite pupil.
 While teaching if Bishtubabu needed to refer to the book, he would borrow it from Jagbandhu.
 One day Bishtubabu asked for Jagbandhu's grammar book.
 Jagbandhu promptly removed the book, which was neatly covered by a green wrapping paper, and gave it to the teacher.
 The teacher opened the book, and his brows immediately creased into a frown.